codingchili/textchannel-cryptolizard/README.md

 This repository contains the following
 1. A webserver with the SMS gateway API
 2. A website to interact with the API in a chat-like manner.
+3. A terminal app written in python with curses.
-3. The Android SMS gateway client application (required)
+4. The Android SMS gateway client application (required)

 Features
 - Send and receive sms messages in a chat-like manner using the web interface.